mathisrgt/web_app_project/BUILD.md

-to make the database work u just need to add a user postgres and password postgres to your pgadmin.
+to make the database work you just need to add a user postgres and password postgres to your pgadmin.

 To launch the back end you have to execute the index.js